Skip to content

 A repair makes sense when the damage is isolated to one or two specific components.
 This could be a faulty sensor, a leaking gasket, a worn-out solenoid, or a clutch adjustment.
 If the rest of your transmission is in solid shape, there’s no need to replace the entire unit.
 A targeted repair gets you back in business quickly and is much friendlier to your wallet.

-When a Replacement Makes More Sense
+When You Should Consider a Replacement

 Sometimes, the damage is just too widespread for a simple fix.
 If your transmission has suffered catastrophic internal failure, with metal shavings circulating through the system and multiple components failing at once, a replacement is almost always the smarter long-term move.
 Continuing to patch up a transmission that’s on its last legs will likely lead to more downtime and a string of repair bills.